 No, no water, No don’t add anything else.
-To keep it simple, just use seasoned salt, preferably my homemade.
+To keep it simple, just use my homemade seasoned salt.
 Can it get any easier?

 Step #2: Cook on Low for 8+ hours.

 No seriously, after 8 hours your chicken will be cooked through.
 Don’t believe me?
-Stick in a temperature probe and check the temp by the bones, it will be over 160, totes cooked through.
+Stick in a meat thermometer and check the temp by the bones, it will be over 160F, totally cooked through and deliciously tender!

-Chicken with soggy skin is gross, so I carefully lift my chicken out of the crock pot and broil it in my toaster over to get the skin all golden brown and delicious
+Chicken with soggy skin is gross, so I carefully lift my chicken out of the crock pot and broil it in my toaster oven to get the skin all golden brown and delicious

-I push these red handled chicken picker-upper-things around my kitchen, thinking that I really don’t need them but then I use them and remember they are pretty awesome.
-I don’t know what they are really called or where to get them, but I know my grandmother gave me these years ago.
+I push these red handled chicken picker-upper-things around my kitchen, thinking that I really don’t need them, but then I use them and remember they are pretty awesome!

 Crispy, golden, deliciousness.

 Serve as a whole chicken or pick the meat off the bones.
 Enjoy the chicken as-is or shred it to use in your family’s favorite recipes.